 - Bangladeshi men and women over 50

-The Community Navigators programme aims to connect people to existing activities, services and organisations.
-This will not only result in individuals becoming more socially connected, but will also provide us with valuable learning as to the most effective ways of providing support to people in these groups.
+The Community Navigators programme aimed to connect people to existing activities, services and organisations.
+This not only resulted in individuals becoming more socially connected, but also provided us with valuable learning as to the most effective ways of providing support to people in these groups.

 - People over 50 with age-related hearing loss – Action on Hearing Loss

-Action on Hearing Loss – the largest charity of its kind in the UK – will act as the key point of contact for Greater Manchester, identifying and assisting isolated older people living with a range of deafness thresholds.
+Action on Hearing Loss – the largest charity of its kind in the UK – acted as the key point of contact for Greater Manchester, identifying and assisting isolated older people living with a range of deafness thresholds.

 - Men over 65 living alone on a low income – Southway Housing

-Southway Housing Trust, pioneers of the age-friendly ‘Take a seat’ business scheme, will be providing support to men over 65 in receipt of pension credit who are living alone in Manchester, Tameside and Oldham.
+Southway Housing Trust, pioneers of the age-friendly ‘Take a seat’ business scheme, provided support to men over 65 in receipt of pension credit who are living alone in Manchester, Tameside and Oldham.

 - Bangladeshi men and women over 50 – British Red Cross

-British Red Cross are developing design guidance on working with the over 50s Bangladeshi community.
-The guidance report on their project work will include a better understanding of the barriers involved for the community and ways to engage and support them.
+British Red Cross developed design guidance on working with the over 50s Bangladeshi community.
+This includes guidance of the barriers involved for the community and ways to engage and support them.